ampatspell/ember-cli-zuglet/docs/decorators.md

 # Decorators

-Decorators can be used to build overall architecture for apps built using `ember-cli-zuglet`.
+Decorators are used to compose overall architecture for apps built using `ember-cli-zuglet`.

 ## Exports